Azure/azure-kusto-sdmt/doc/10DatabaseObjects.md

 | @IngestionMappingName    | SYSNAME       | NULL         | The name of the ingestion mapping.                                   |
 | @UseSourceNameForLake    | BIT           | 1            | Whether to use the source name for the lake.                         |

-Not all parametes must be defined in all scenarios.
+Not all parameters must be defined in all scenarios.
 But for all of them the following paramters must be provided:
 @LowWaterMark, @HigWaterMark,  @Resolution, @SourceSystemName, @SourceObject

 <br>